Questions? Call NCOAE Support (910) 399-8090

 The National Center for Outdoor & Adventure Education (NCOAE) offers a Hybrid Wilderness EMT training (Hybrid W-EMT), a Wilderness Upgrade course to follow the Emergency Medical Technician training.
 The Hybrid W-EMT curriculum is comprehensive and practical.
 It includes the essential medical foundation combined with required skills for accessing and managing medical issues in remote and wilderness environments.

-NCOAE’s Hybrid Wilderness EMT training (offered in conjunction with the Wilderness Medicine Training Center) allows individuals to independently complete 30-50 hours of home study and testing prior to the hands-on training on NCOAE’s Wilmington, North Carolina campus.
+NCOAE’s Hybrid Wilderness EMT training course allows individuals to independently complete 30-50 hours of home study and testing prior to the hands-on training on NCOAE’s Wilmington, North Carolina campus.

-PLEASE NOTE: To register and participate in this training, you must provide proof that you currently hold a state or national EMT certificate or credential, or you must already be enrolled in our ‘Intensive’ 19-Day EMT-Basic training.
-EMT-B Training must be complete prior to this 5-day practical training.
+PLEASE NOTE: To register and participate in this training, you must provide proof that you currently hold a state or national EMT certificate or credential, or you must already be enrolled in our ‘Intensive’ 21-Day EMT training.

 - 5 days